kubeshop/botkube-docs/content/_index.md

 <div style="overflow: auto;">
   <div class="leftfeature">
     <h4> <i class="fas fa-cloud fa-fw"> </i>
-      &nbsp Deploy on any Kubernetes cluster
+       Deploy on any Kubernetes cluster
     </h4>
     You can deploy BotKube backend on any Kubernetes cluster, whether it is Minikube or cloud managed Kubernetes or anything in between.
   </div>
   <div class="rightfeature">
     <h4> <i class="fas fa-plug fa-fw"> </i>
-      &nbsp  Add custom filters
+      Add custom filters
     </h4>
     It is very easy to write your own filters and registering them to FilterEngine.
 Follow <a href=/filters>this</a> guide to know more.
   </div>